francoameri/home-lab/v2/opnsense.md

 Mixing GUEST into the shared alias-based rule set was deliberately avoided — GUEST's isolation logic needs to stay unambiguous and independently auditable, not entangled with rules that intentionally grant broad access elsewhere.

 **IOT access is intentionally one-directional.** TRUSTED→IOT and GUEST→IOT each get exactly one Pass rule; there's no IOT→TRUSTED or IOT→GUEST equivalent, and none is needed.
 OPNsense's firewall is stateful — once TRUSTED or GUEST initiates a connection to IOT, the reply traffic for that specific connection is automatically permitted back through the state table, without a separate rule.
 A return-path rule would only make sense if IOT devices needed to *initiate* new, unsolicited connections into TRUSTED/GUEST, which is deliberately not the design here.

+**IOT's own ruleset.** IOT originally had only the *inbound* casting Pass rules that TRUSTED and GUEST point at it — it had no ruleset of its own, which meant IOT devices had no DNS, no NTP, and no outbound internet access at all.
+This went unnoticed until an actual device (a smart TV, joined to the `IoT` SSID) tested with no internet connectivity.
+Fixed by cloning GUEST's rule pattern onto the IOT interface directly, adjusted for IOT's own addressing:

+1. Pass DNS (UDP 53) to the IOT gateway address.
+2. Pass NTP (UDP 123) to the IOT gateway address.
+3. Pass DNS to Pi-hole (`192.168.130.200`) directly.
+4. Block all further access to the firewall itself.
+5. Block all RFC1918 destinations (`private_nets_VPN_ADD`).
+6. Pass-any, last — internet access.

+The one correction needed while building this: rules 1–2 must target **the interface's address** (the gateway itself), not **the interface's network** (the whole `/24`) — cloning a rule from GUEST carries over whichever of the two GUEST happened to use, and the two are easy to conflate since both appear as similarly-named dropdown entries.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>